wallarm/ingress-chart/wallarm-ingress/README.md

 `controller.image.tag` | controller container image tag | `0.15.0`
 `controller.image.pullPolicy` | controller container image pull policy | `IfNotPresent`
 `controller.config` | nginx ConfigMap entries | none
-`controller.hostNetwork` | If the nginx deployment / daemonset should run on the host's network namespace.
+`controller.hostNetwork` | If the nginx deployment / DaemonSet should run on the host's network namespace.
 Do not set this when `controller.service.externalIPs` is set and `kube-proxy` is used as there will be a port-conflict for port `80` | false
 `controller.defaultBackendService` | default 404 backend service; required only if `defaultBackend.enabled = false` | `""`
 `controller.electionID` | election ID to use for the status update | `ingress-controller-leader` `controller.extraEnvs` | any additional environment variables to set in the pods | `{}`